philmcminn/new-paper/README.md

-# The "New Paper" Repository
+# LaTeX Repository for Writing New Papers

 This repository is designed to be forked by PhD students when they want to start writing a new research paper for a conference, journal, or an internal report.